ryanhood10/ryanhood10/README.md

 - 👋 Hi, I’m @ryanhood10
 - 👀 I’m interested in ...
 Finance, Ask-Jeeves, crypto, web development and basketball
-- 🌱 I’m currently learning ...
-HTML CSS and Java, Also Spanish
+- 🌱 I’m currently learning ... more Python, AWS, Also Spanish
 - 💞️ I’m looking to collaborate on ... school projects
 - 📫 How to reach me ... ryan.hood10@yahoo.com or at 615-881-4675